Bionif92/Cursos-de-Programacion/Javascript.md

 }
 const  projectElement  =  document.getElementById(this.id);
 const  tooltipText  =  projectElement.dataset.extraInfo;
-// here you change to a dinn
-import('./Tooltip.js').then(module =>
-const  tooltip  =  new  module.Tooltip(() => {this.hasActiveTooltip  =  false;
+// here you change to a dinamic export import('./Tooltip.js').then(module => const  tooltip  =  new  module.Tooltip(() => {this.hasActiveTooltip  =  false;
 },